canonical/docker-registry-charm/README.md

 >Note: If any of the above config options are set, then they must all be set.
 Optional params are noted below.

-It is possible to configure for domain & domainid.
-If both are specified then domain will be the default.
+It is possible to configure the swift backend with an Openstack domain name for Identity v3.
+To enable this, set the following optional config parameter:
-To configure use keys:
 ```
 storage-swift-domain=<val>
 ```